Skip to content

 @recommendation "Fix this"

-The recommendation is what the developer sees in the VS Code hover and reads in the build log.
+The recommendation is what the developer reads in the build log, in CI annotations, and in the JSON report.
 If it's useless, the whole rule is useless — devs will disable it rather than follow it.

 5. Don't Duplicate Roslyn